Network Check in and Working Groups

 Other Resources from Chat:

-City of Flagstaff: Electric bicycles and electric scooter survey results
+City of Flagstaff: Electric bicycles and electric scooter survey results.

 BLM: E-bikes on Public Lands